Information

 Generators should always be located adjacent to your own unit, and not in an area where they could cause any inconvenience or danger to other members and MUST NOT UNDER ANY CIRCUMSTANCES be left running unattended.

 Please remember that the steward of the meeting has the right to ask you to silence your generator if it is causing a noise nuisance to your neighbours.
-Some sites have additional restrictions on the use of Generators, please check with the Steward on site.
+Some sites have additional restrictions on the use of generators, please check with the Steward on site.

 WATER AND CHEMICAL TOILET WASTE